Power of quantum measurement in simulating unphysical operations: Introduction

 Among a few different paths to realizing Hermitian-preserving maps~\cite{horodecki2002method, Regula2021a, Jiang2020, wei2023realizing}, quasi-probability decomposition (QPD) has been a popular method due to its favorable memory requirement and easy implementability.
-The idea of QPD is to decompose an unphysical operation $\cE$ into a linear combination of physical operations $\cN_j$: $\cE = \sum_j \a_j \cN_j$, where $\a_j$ are suitable coefficients.
-This decomposition allows the computation of the expectation value of any observable $O$ with respect to any state $\rho$ transformed by $\cE$: $\tr\lrb{\cE(\rho) O} = \sum_j \a_j \tr[\cN_j(\rho) O]$.
-Specifically, the computation is completed by sampling physical operations $\cN_j$ with a probability proportional to $|\a_j|$ and classically post-processing the measurement outcomes.
+The idea of QPD is to decompose an unphysical operation $\cE$ into a linear combination of physical operations.
+Through sampling physical operations and classically post-processing measurement outcomes, this decomposition allows the computation of the expectation value of any observable with respect to any state transformed by a series of physical or unphysical operations with $\cE$ being an intermediate step.

-While QPD has enjoyed great success in a variety of tasks~\cite{Temme2017, endo2018practical, takagi2021optimal, piveteau2022quasiprobability, van2023probabilistic, wang2022detecting, yuan2023virtual}, it is still conservative for that it samples physical operations in a classical way.
-Quantum mechanics allows a more general way of sampling, that is, by quantum measurement {(e.g., see Ref.~\cite{buscemi2013direct} for an initial investigation of sampling with quantum measurement in simulating an ideal two-point correlator)}.
-Thus, it is then natural to ask: does quantum measurement bring any advantage over classical sampling in simulating maps beyond quantum operations?
+While QPD has enjoyed great success in a variety of tasks~\cite{Temme2017, endo2018practical, takagi2021optimal, piveteau2022quasiprobability, van2023probabilistic, wang2022detecting, yuan2023virtual}, it is still conservative for that it samples physical operations according to a fixed probability distribution generated classically.
+Quantum mechanics allows a more general way of generating a probability distribution and a tool to sample from it, that is, by quantum measurement.
+Thus, it is then natural to ask: does quantum measurement bring any advantage over QPD in simulating maps beyond quantum operations?